 Depending on how you view it, it’s both a positive and a negative that Floridians have many supplemental Medicare plans to choose from.

 It’s a benefit because there’s a very good chance you can find the right blend of value and comprehensive coverage.
-But it can be disorienting, on the other hand, to make so many comparisons on your own.
+But it can be disorienting to make so many comparisons on your own.

 A Medicare Supplement, also known as Medigap, does just that for its beneficiaries: it bridges the gap between what Original Medicare does and does not cover.